The Psoas, Iliacus, Quadratus Lumborum and Piriformis – connecting the back and hips

 james reeves pigeon pose

-Tight hip flexors and twinging backs
+Tight hip flexors and painful backs

-The relationship between these four fascinates me: Do these four muscles get along?
+The relationship between these four muscles fascinates me: Do these four muscles get along?
 Do they support each other, like a family, when one becomes tight, shortened and weak?
 Or is there a bully mentality, each one wanting to be stronger and more favoured, sabotaging the others to be the triumphant winner?

 Muscles that are tight (locked SHORT) from repetitive forward flexion: the psoas and iliacus.